 This is the easiest way to distress your furniture.
 Less mess and you don’t have to worry about breathing in all that dust.
 Wise Owl Chalk Synthesis Paint is non-toxic and has no odor.
 When I’m working in the studio, it’s easy to be taken over by the harsh fumes from other products.
 It’s a great paint to use indoors.

-Once I had completed the look I wanted with the wet distressing, I allowed the paint to dry again.
+Once I had completed the primitive furniture look I wanted with the wet distressing, I allowed the paint to dry again.
 With a 220 grit sandpaper, I went back and lightly sanded the whole piece and focused on the wood showing through the painted areas.

 After sanding, the painted surface was wiped down with a damp cotton cloth to remove any remaining dust.
 After drying, I applied 1 coat of natural furniture wax.
 Using the round wax brush, I applied it in a circular motion and then smooth it with the brush.
 After drying, buff with a soft cotton cloth.